 What should I do?

 So, how can we protect ourselves against rising inflation?
 The truth is until we have more clarity on the situation, it’s unsure what is most beneficial to do - so our best advice is to save every penny you can.
-We share weekly tips on instagram as how to start saving, and once our app launches, we’ll give you gentle nudges as to where we think you could save money based on your spending.
+We share weekly tips on Instagram as how to start saving, and the Incredible app gives you gentle nudges as to where we think you could save money based on your spending.

 No one knows exactly how high inflation will rise in the UK over the coming months and years, but what is clear is that it has the potential to cause significant financial problems for many people, with those on low and fixed incomes likely to be the worst hit.
 However, the Bank of England have pledged to once again decrease it as soon as possible, and the government has already begun aiding millions of households with their energy bills - reducing pressure over the Autumn and Winter period.
 What’s more, if we #ActNowSaveLater, there’s a chance we’ll be able to reduce the negative impacts caused by inflation - and Incredible is here to help you do just that!